 Move the robot into its transport position each time it is transported.
 It must be ensured that the robot is stable while it is being transported.
-The robot must remain in its transport position until it has been fastened in position.
+The robot must remain in its transport position until it has been fastened to the foundation.
 Before the robot is lifted, it must be ensured that it is free from obstructions.
 Remove all transport safeguards, such as nails and screws, in advance.
-First remove any rust or glue on contact surfaces.
-Remove any disruptive add-on parts (e.g. energy supply system) before transportation.
+First remove any corrosion or glue on contact surfaces.